mate-csomos/dti-alps-calculation/README.md

 # dti-alps-calculation
-This repository describes the calculation of DTI-ALPS, introduced by [Taoka et al. 2017](https://doi.org/10.1007/s11604-017-0617-z) via two method: [skeletonization method](https://doi.org/10.1016/j.mri.2025.110319) and the improved, reoriented method, introduced by [Tatekawa et al. 2022](https://link.springer.com/article/10.1007/s11604-022-01370-2).
+This repository describes the calculation of DTI-ALPS, introduced by [Taoka et al. 2017](https://doi.org/10.1007/s11604-017-0617-z) via two method: [skeletonisation method](https://doi.org/10.1016/j.mri.2025.110319) and the improved, reoriented method, introduced by [Tatekawa et al. 2022](https://link.springer.com/article/10.1007/s11604-022-01370-2).
 The provided scripts can be used after preprocessing the DTI files (see good tutorial: https://andysbrainbook.readthedocs.io/en/latest/MRtrix/MRtrix_Course/MRtrix_04_Preprocessing.html) and running the complete FSL TBSS pipeline and tbss_non_FA on diffusivity files.
-Manual ROI selection is required for the skeletonization method.
+Manual ROI selection is required for the skeletonisation method.

 The following steps are recommended after preprocessing of the DTI images: